amritagos/plumed_expt/README.md

 ```

 Regarding Snakemake: always do a dry run first, and use the `config.yml` inside `elja_profile`:
+If you get errors, you might need to try things from [here](https://snakemake.github.io/snakemake-plugin-catalog/plugins/executor/slurm.html)
-Go into the correct directory to run, for instance 1-dropH2O
+Go into the correct directory to run, for instance

 ```bash
 snakemake -n --profile elja_profile/